Vogue (magazine): Vogue Taiwan

+Vogue Россия

+Vogue Japan

-The magazine became the eleventh (thirteenth overall) international edition in 1999.
-In May 2021, it was announced that Mitsuko Watanabe will exit Vogue Japan at the end of the year, after thirteen years as the editor-in-chief, and that a successor has yet to be to be named.
+The magazine, launched as Vogue Nippon in 1999.
+In 2011 the magazine was rebranded from Vogue Nippon to Vogue Japan.
+In May 2021, it was announced that Mitsuko Watanabe would exit Vogue Japan at the end of the year, after thirteen years as the editor-in-chief.
 In January 2022, Tiffany Godoy was announced as the magazine's Head of Editorial Content.